mcellteam/mcell/libmcell/documentation/generated/model.rst

   | Applies all the vertex moves specified with Model.add_vertex_move call.
-  | Walls of different objects are checked against collisions.
+  |
+  | All affected vertices are first divided based on to which geometery object they belong.
+  | Then each object is manipulated one by one.
+  |
+  | During vertex moves, collisions are checked\:
-  | When a moved vertex hits a wall of another object, it is stopped at the wall.
+  | a) When a moved vertex hits a wall of another object, it is stopped at the wall.
-  | When second object's vertex would end inside the moved object, the vertex move
+  | b) When a second object's vertex would end up inside the moved object, the vertex move
-  | that would cause it is cancelled because finding the maximum distance we can move is too computationally
+  | that would cause it is canceled (its displacement set to 0) because finding the maximum
-  | expensive.
-To minimize the impact of this cancellation, the vertices should be moved only by a small distance.
+  | distance we can move is too computationally expensive.
+To minimize the impact of this
+  | cancellation, the vertices should be moved only by a small distance.
+  |
+  | Applying vertex moves also takes paired molecules into account\:
+  | When moves are applied to an object, all moved molecules that are paired are collected.
+  | For each of the paired molecules, we collect displacements for each
+  | of the vertices of the 'primary' wall where this molecule is located (that were provided by the user
+  | through add_vertex_move, and were possibly truncated due to collisions).
+  | Then we find the second wall where the second molecule of the pair is located.
+  | For each of the vertices of all 'secondary' walls, we collect a list of displacements
+  | that move the vertices of 'primary' walls.
+  | Then, an average displacement is computed for each vertex, and these average displacements
+  | are used to move the 'secondary' walls.
+  | When a 'primary' wall collides, its displacement is clamped or canceled.
+This is true even if
+  | it collides with a 'secondary' wall that would be otherwise moved.
+So, the displacement of the
+  | 'primary' wall will mostly just pull the 'secondary' wall, not push.
+Therefore it is needed
+  | that both objects are active and pull each other.
+  |
+  | This process is well commented in MCell code\:
+  | `partition.cpp <https://github.com/mcellteam/mcell/blob/master/src4/partition.cpp>`_ in functions
+  | apply_vertex_moves, apply_vertex_moves_per_object, and move_walls_with_paired_molecules.
+  |
-  | When collect_wall_wall_hits is True, a list of wall pairs that collided is returned,
+  | When argument collect_wall_wall_hits is True, a list of wall pairs that collided is returned,
   | when collect_wall_wall_hits is False, an empty list is returned.

 * | collect_wall_wall_hits: bool = False